nnethercote/Rust-CUDA/guide/src/faq.md

-Moreover, the CUDA GPU kernel model is entirely based on trust, trusting each thread to index into the correct place in buffers, trusting the caller of the kernel to uphold some dimension invariants, etc. This is once again, completely incompatible with how rust does things.
+Moreover, the CUDA GPU kernel model is entirely based on trust, trusting each thread to index into the correct place in buffers, trusting the caller of the kernel to uphold some dimension invariants, etc. This is once again, completely incompatible with how
+Rust does things.
 We can provide wrappers to calculate an index that always works, and macros to index a buffer automatically, but indexing in complex ways is a core operation in CUDA and it is impossible for us to prove that whatever the developer is doing is correct.

 Finally, We would love to be able to use mut refs in kernel parameters, but this is would be unsound.
-Because each kernel function is *technically* called multiple times in parallel with the same parameters, we would be aliasing the mutable ref, which Rustc declares as unsound (aliasing mechanics).
+Because each kernel function is *technically* called multiple times in parallel with the same parameters, we would be aliasing the mutable ref, which rustc declares as unsound (aliasing mechanics).
 So raw pointers or slightly-less-unsafe need to be used.
 However, they are usually only used for the initial buffer indexing, after which you can turn them into a mutable reference just fine (because you indexed in a way where no other thread will index that element).
 Also note that shared refs can be used as parameters just fine.

-Now that we outlined why this is a thing, why is using rust a benefit if we still need to use unsafe?
+Now that we outlined why this is a thing, why is using Rust a benefit if we still need to use unsafe?

 Well it's simple, eliminating most of the things that a developer needs to think about to have a safe program is still exponentially safer than leaving __everything__ to the developer to think about.

-By using rust, we eliminate:
+By using Rust, we eliminate:
 - The forgotten/unhandled CUDA errors problem (yay results!).
 - The uninitialized memory problem.
 - The forgetting to dealloc memory problem.